 Joyce M. Lee, M.D., M.P.H.

-Assistant Professor of Pediatrics and Communicable Diseases
+Associate Professor of Pediatrics and Communicable Diseases

 U-M Brehm Investigator

-Dr. Joyce M. Lee is an Assistant Professor in the Division of Pediatric Endocrinology at the University of Michigan with a joint appointment in the Child Health Evaluation and Research (CHEAR) unit.
+Dr. Joyce M. Lee is an Associate Professor in the Division of Pediatric Endocrinology at the University of Michigan with a joint appointment in the Child Health Evaluation and Research (CHEAR) unit.
 She attended Brown University for her undergraduate education and the University of Pennsylvania for her medical degree, where she was elected to the Alpha Omega Alpha Honors Society.
 She completed her internship and residency in General Pediatrics at Children’s Hospital, Boston, and her fellowship in Pediatric Endocrinology and Pediatric Health Services Research at the University of Michigan.
 She received her Master's in Public Health from the Department of Health Management and Policy at the University of Michigan.